Spanning 9.98 million square kilometres, Canada has a lot to offer.

 Marvel At Montmorency Falls

-Summer is the ideal time for the outdoors in Quebec, but in winter, the Montmorency Falls still make for an impressive sight, without the crowds.
+Summer is the ideal time for the outdoors, and one of the most beautiful times of the year in Quebec is fall, but in winter, the Montmorency Falls make for an impressive sight, without the crowds.

 Although Ottawa is not the largest of the best cities to visit in Canada, it is undoubtedly one of the friendliest.

 The National Gallery, Arts Centre and museums galore are indicative of the cities love for art and culture.
 A thriving restaurant scene forms a big part of the cities modern and sophisticated outlook, and miles of bike paths make it an easy city to get around.
 Ottawa is a fantastic city destination with something for everyone.